fieran100/slint/docs/language/src/builtins/callbacks.md

 }
 ```

+To initialize properties, you should use bindings instead of this callback.
+Avoid using this
-Don't use this callback to initialize properties, because this violates the declarative principle.
+callback for initialization because it violates the declarative principle.

-Avoid using this callback, unless you need it, for example, in order to notify some native code:
+One use case where you might need this callback is, for example, to notify some native code:

 ```slint,no-preview
 global SystemService  {